olincollege/genetic-programming/README.md

 4. The new population of champions and offspring all have a chance to mutate
 5. Repeat from #2 for a number of generations

+#### Classification

+Parse trees classified the three irises by taking sepal length, sepal width, petal length, petal width and outputting a single number, $`A`$.
+The value of
+$`A`$ is converted to a species via the following inequalities:

+$$
+\begin{cases}
+A < 0.33 & \rightarrow \text{Setosa} \\
+0.33 \leq A < 0.66 & \rightarrow \text{Versicolor} \\
+0.66 \leq A & \rightarrow \text{Virginica} \\
+\end{cases}
+$$

+The thresholds of 0.33 and 0.66 were arbitrarily defined and other thresholds would work similarly well.
+While these thresholds in a sense expect $`A`$ values from 0-1, there is no constraint limiting output to that range, though programs that produce outputs around that range will naturally perform better and thus persist in the survival of the fittest.
+If thresholds of 50 and 100 were selected, then the best performing parse trees would be those that produce output on that magnitude.

 #### Fitness function

+The fitness of each parse tree was evaluated by having the given tree attempt to classify all irises in the training portion of the dataset (a random 80% of the original dataset).
+Each iris that would add 1 to an individual’s fitness.

 #### Initial Population Generation